 KML is an XML-based file format used to represent geographic features in applications such as ArcGIS Earth and Google Earth.
 KML allows you to draw points, lines, and polygons on maps and globes and share them with others.
 Using KML, you can also designate text, pictures, movies, or links to other GIS services that appear when the user clicks the feature.
-Many KML client applications, including Map Viewer, are free and provide a familiar, user-friendly browsing experience.
+Many KML client applications, including Map Viewer and Map Viewer Classic, are free and provide a familiar, user-friendly browsing experience.

 Share your KML

 You can add an uncompressed .kml or a compressed .kmz file on the website through the Add Item button on the My Content tab of the content page.
 You can also add the KML by referencing the URL of a .kml or .kmz file as an item from the web.